-Table 44.
-SQL Table Usage Tab nodes Node name Description SQL table Presents a list of the SQL Tables in the project.
+Table 36.
+SQL Table L Table Usage Tab nodes Node name Description SQL table Presents a list of the SQL Tables in the project.
 Program Opens the program file at the Program ID row.

-Table 44.
-SQL Table Usage Tab nodes (continued) Node name Description Statement type Statement type nodes represent the SQL statement types that are used to refer to the table.
+Statement type Statement type nodes represent the SQL statement types that are used to refer to the table.
 Child nodes show the name of the source file and the location (line number) of the SQL statement.